Kiro Review (2026): AWS Spec-Driven AI IDE for Production Work

 Free entry

-Kiro offers free credits for new users, which is enough to test the workflow and evaluate fit.
+Kiro Free gives you 50 credits per month with access to open-weight models and Claude Sonnet 4.5, which is enough to test the workflow and evaluate fit.2

 What this means practically: